How I Clean my Counters

 It’s plants.
 Cinnamon-Spicy-Fresh smelling plant oils.
 Plus some things like baking soda and sugar and coconut oil extracts (again, plants).

 And.
 It.
 Kicks.
 Butt.
-Even on super tough grease and permanent marker!
+Even on super tough grease and permanent marker in stronger dilutions!

 Just take a capful, add it to a spray bottle with water.
 That’s it.
 Again, this is about $0.76.
 But you can always add more for more cleaning power.